RAIRLab/Peirce-My-Heart/README.md

 4. [**Vitest**](https://vitest.dev/) : A unit testing framework native to Vite with support for TypeScript.
 It allows for github workflow compatibility and running numerous tests with one command.

-5. [**Playwright**](https://playwright.dev/) : A UI testing framework compatible with Vite with support for TypeScript, similar to other UI testing frameworks such as Selenium.

 ## Linting